Tuesday, 2 December 2025

 Adverse articles by vested interests

-Working across countries meant navigating layers of bureaucracy, diplomacy, and institutional inertia.
+Working across countries meant navigating layers of bureaucracy, diplomacy and institutional inertia.
 No renewable-energy project survives without understanding politics, the power of vested interests and learning patience.

 Business and financial risk:

-We chose to build a business grounded on governance - accountability, ethics, community benefit, and long-term vision.
+We chose to build a business grounded on governance - accountability, ethics, community benefit and a long-term vision.
 That made investment more challenging, but it was non-negotiable for us.
 There were moments when we were hanging on by a thread.
 The trust we built in communities and across borders proved to be our anchor.

 Human and cultural dimensions: